Solar Power Ontario (2021 Guide)

 Good electricity rate design allows you to save money when you save energy.
 This might sound intuitive – but not all provinces are same.
 Superior designs have low fixed monthly fees and tiered electricity rates.
 Inferior designs have high fixed fees and flat electricity rates.

-Ontario scores near the front of the pack when it comes to these factors – having time-of-use rates and fixed monthly fees of $26 (taking into account Ontario’s electricity rebate).
+Ontario scores in the middle of the pack when it comes to these factors – having time-of-use rates and fixed monthly fees of $32.

-For example, reducing your electricity bill from 1,500 to 750 kWh per month will save you 54% on your electricity bill in British Columbia, 48% in Nova Scotia, but only 43% in Ontario!
+For example, reducing your electricity bill from 1,500 to 750 kWh per month will save you 46% on your electricity bill in Nova Scotia, but only 42% in Ontario, but only 36% in British Columbia!

 (methodology on our Electricity Prices page.)